Safer Schools Programme

 We encourage a whole school allergy awareness approach where all staff and pupils are allergy aware.
 Our AllergyWise® for Schools online training course for all school staff includes lesson resource packs to help educate your pupils about allergies.

-Our new and improved AllergyWise® for Schools course will help you understand the common causes of an allergic reaction, how to recognise and manage anaphylaxis, how to use adrenaline auto-injectors, and provides practical tips for safely managing pupils with allergies.
+Our new and improved AllergyWise® courses will help you understand the common causes of an allergic reaction, how to recognise and manage anaphylaxis, how to use adrenaline auto-injectors, and provides practical tips for safely managing pupils with allergies.

 The course takes ~1 hour and includes quizzes, practical scenario videos, optional narration, final assessment and downloadable digital certificate of completion.
 Additional benefits include our allergy awareness lesson resource packs and the opportunity to achieve our AllergyWise® School award!